l i n u x - u s e r s - g r o u p - o f - d a v i s

 Help Us Demo!

-If you'd like to show off some equipment running Linux, and/or volunteer to man our booth, please contact the Demo Coordinator (Henry House).
+If you'd like to show off some equipment running Linux, and/or volunteer to man our booth, please contact the Demo Coordinator and/or one of our other officers.

 Hosting provided by: